DarrenR96/Optimal-Impression-Calculator/README.md

 Matplotlib is also needed to visualize networks.
 Find out about installation instructions [here](https://matplotlib.org/users/installing.html).

-Itertools is also used to perform some combinatorial calculations.
-Find more about it [here](https://docs.python.org/3/library/itertools.html).

 [Numpy](http://www.numpy.org/) & [Itertools](https://docs.python.org/3/library/itertools.html) were also used to do some _fancy_ calculations

 ---